Teaching Inference Skills Can Be Fun

 • When watching TV pay attention to the advertisements.
 What kinds of secret messages are implied?

-If you would prefer to use a 60 page workbook, with images, activities and games, you can always purchase Making Inferences, The Fun and Easy Way to Understand and Practice Implied Meaning.
-I also offer a free downloadable sample @ CLICK HERE
+If you would prefer to use a 60 page workbook, with images, activities and games, come learn more about my product, Making Inferences: The Fun and Easy Way.
+You can even download a freebie sampling of the activities!

 Happy kids reading